NHL reaches 7-year deal with Turner Sports, ending NBC run - WTMJ

 It marks the first time since Turner broadcast Atlanta Flames games in the late 1970′s that the cable giant will air hockey.
 It also gives Turner its second championship property (it alternates the men’s Final Four with CBS).

-Turner now has the rights to three of the four major North American sports — NBA games are on TNT and baseball is on TBS.
+Turner now has the rights to three of the four major North American sports with NBA games on TNT and baseball on TBS.

+Even though NBC is losing the NHL after the playoffs, the network said in a statement that it would take the same approach as prior seasons, which includes every playoff game being aired.

+“Despite a lot of speculation to the contrary we remain friends, and we look forward to the future, each of us understanding why we made the decisions that we both made to reach this point.”
+Bettman said.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports